tmokmss/bedrock-pr-reviewer/README.md

 # AI-based PR reviewer and summarizer w/ Amazon Bedrock Claude
-Modified version of [coderabbitai/ai-pr-reviewer](https://github.com/coderabbitai/ai-pr-reviewer) to use Amazon Bedrock instead.
+Modified version of [reviewbot/ai-pr-reviewer](https://github.com/reviewbot/ai-pr-reviewer) to use Amazon Bedrock instead.

 ## Overview

-CodeRabbit `ai-pr-reviewer` is an AI-based code reviewer and summarizer for GitHub pull requests using Bedrock's `gpt-3.5-turbo` and `gpt-4` models.
-It is designed to be used as a GitHub Action and can be configured to run on every pull request and review comments
+`ai-pr-reviewer` is an AI-based code reviewer and summarizer for GitHub pull requests using Bedrock's Anthropic Claude models.
+It is designed to be used as a GitHub Action and can be configured to run on every pull request and review comments.

 ## Reviewer Features: